-For smaller file sizes Use SFTP/rsync/scp by connecting to the '
+For smaller file sizes, or if Globus is not an option, use SFTP/rsync/scp by connecting to the '

 sftp.rc.ufl.edu'.
 SFTP uses port 22 if you have to specify it.

-- If you are using Cyberduck and notice that it is using the old password resulting in a security lockout uncheck 'Use Keychain' in 'Preferences > General'.
+- If you are using Cyberduck on a MacOS computer and notice that it is using the old password resulting in a security lockout uncheck 'Use Keychain' in 'Preferences > General'.

 Transfers between HiPerGator and a remote system/site

 If you are already logged into HiPerGator and need to transfer data to or from a remote system or a site (ftp, http) use the login nodes.
 Transfers can also be made from within developmental sessions.

 If you need to share data with another RC user there are two common options to select from.